Interface Map¶

 - Publisher: Software publisher

-- Criticality: Business importance (Business critical, High, Medium, Low)
+- Criticality: Business critical, High, Medium, or Low

 - Servers: Servers hosting this app, grouped by environment.
 Click a server name to open its workspace.